 - Weight: 8 to 9 ounces

-- Lifespan: 20 to 25 years
+- Lifespan: 15 to 25 years

-They’re known to be somewhat aloof and standoffish, but they are still easy-going and not known for being aggressive.
-They can be handled by multiple family members, as they are not one-person birds.
+They’re known to be somewhat aloof and standoffish, but they’re still easy-going and not known for being aggressive.
+They can be handled by multiple family members, as they’re not one-person birds.

-However, children should always be supervised when handling a parrot.
+However, children should be supervised when handling a parrot.
 Those beaks can cause serious harm.
 When stressed or scared, pionus parrots will produce a hissing sound that serves as a warning.